 Internal Revenue Code Section: 107 and 265

-Federal Law Sunset Date: None

-Year Enacted in Federal Law: 1921

-(Dollars in thousands) FY 2014 FY 2015 FY 2016 FY 2017 Corporate Income Tax Loss \$0 \$0 \$0 \$0 Personal Income Tax Loss \$626 \$715 \$715 \$715 Total \$626 \$715 \$715 \$715
+(Dollars in thousands) FY 2016 FY 2017 FY 2018 FY 2019 Corporate Income Tax Loss \$0 \$0 \$0 \$0 Personal Income Tax Loss \$610 \$610 \$610 \$610 Total \$610 \$610 \$610 \$610

-DESCRIPTION: Ministers can exclude from personal taxable income the fair rental value of a church-owned or church-rented home furnished as part of their compensation, or a cash housing allowance paid as part of their compensation.
+DESCRIPTION: Ministers (defined as being "a duly ordained, commissioned, or licensed minister of a church" can exclude from personal taxable income the fair rental value of a church-owned or church-rented home furnished as part of their compensation, or a cash housing allowance paid as part of their compensation.
+The housing allowance used to pay expenses in providing a home include rent, mortgage interest, utilities, repairs, and other expenses directly relating to providing a home.
 The church must officially designate the allowance as being for housing before paying it to the minister, and the allowance cannot exceed the fair rental value of the minister's home.
-In addition, ministers who receive cash housing allowances may also claim them as tax deductions on their individual income tax returns if they are used to pay mortgage interest and real estate taxes on their residences.
+In addition, ministers who receive cash housing allowances may also claim them as tax deductions on their individual income tax returns if they are used to pay mortgage interest and real estate taxes on their residences although they are still subject to social security payroll taxes.